-Moorea is only a 30 minute boat ride from Tahiti, but life on this treasure island could not be any different.
-If Tahiti is the large and busy island, Moorea is its laid back little sister.
+Moorea is only a 30-minute boat ride from Tahiti, but life on this treasure island could not be any different.
+If Tahiti is a large and busy island, Moorea is its laid-back little sister.
 But the little sister, known locally as ‘the magical island’, possesses such tropical beauty, that excitement is already in the air with every passing nautical mile on that short voyage from Tahiti.
 Giant emerald cliffs tower out of the water like shark fins and the aqua blue waters are frequently visited by dolphins, who accompany the ferry to shore like a welcoming party.

 Moorea’s perfectly carved twin bays give it the shape of a heart – which explains why visitors fall in love with this island!
 It’s the perfect holiday package, without the packaged holiday – and you’re about to see why.

 Tahitians have been living on Moorea for thousands of years, but Europeans fell in love with this island starting in 1767.
 Even the great Captain Cook spent some time here and has one of the bays named after him, though he actually anchored in the other.
 The island is so beautiful, that it was chosen as the filming location for Mutiny On The Bounty and The Bounty – two great films I highly recommend.